briansmith/ring/BUILDING.md

 Both sets of tests may also be run with `ninja -C build run_tests`, but CMake 3.2 or later is required to avoid Ninja's output buffering.

+# Pre-generated Files

+If modifying perlasm files, or `util/pregenerate/build.json`, you will need to run `go run ./util/pregenerate` to refresh some pre-generated files.
+To do this, you will need a recent version of Perl.

+On Windows, [Active State Perl](http://www.activestate.com/activeperl/) has been reported to work, as has MSYS Perl.
+[Strawberry Perl](http://strawberryperl.com/) also works but it adds GCC to `PATH`, which can confuse some build tools when identifying the compiler (removing `C:\Strawberry\c\bin` from `PATH` should resolve any problems).

+See (gen/README.md)[./gen/README.md] for more details.